Pennsylvania State Capitol: Interior

 The interior of the capitol rotunda with two medallions and three lunettes visible.
 Left to right: Spirit of Light, Law, Science Revealing the Treasures of the Earth, Religion, Spirit of Vulcan, and portions of William Penn's quote.

-The Pennsylvania State Capitol houses the chambers for the Pennsylvania House of Representatives, the Pennsylvania Senate, and the Harrisburg chambers for the Supreme Court of Pennsylvania.
+The Pennsylvania State Capitol houses the chambers for the Pennsylvania House of Representatives, the Pennsylvania Senate, the Harrisburg chambers for the Supreme Court of Pennsylvania, and the office for the Governor of Pennsylvania.
 The Capitol contains 475 rooms and has four floors, not including a mezzanine between the first and second floors, and a basement.
 The bronze entrance doors of the capitol lead into the rotunda on the first floor with the grand staircase in the center.
 The staircase in the rotunda is an imperial staircase, similar to the one in the Palais Garnier in Paris, France.
 The staircase leads to the mezzanine between the first and second floors before dividing into two staircases leading to the second floor.
+Both legislative chambers are on the second floor each with an entrance on the third and fourth floors leading to the press and media galleries.
+The Supreme Court chamber is located on the fourth floor of the capitol, on the east side of the rotunda.

 Edwin Austin Abbey painted four allegorical medallions around the base of the capitol dome, detailing the "four forces of civilization": Art, Justice, Science, and Religion.
 Four lunette murals were also painted by Abbey and "symbolize Pennsylvania's spiritual and industrial contributions to modern civilization."
 The lunettes are situated in the recesses of each arch in the rotunda.
 The rotunda is paved with tiles, hand-crafted by Henry Chapman Mercer, from the Moravian Pottery and Tile Works.
-Mercer produced 16000 sqft of tile, which includes "377 mosaics, representing 254 scenes, artifacts, animals, birds, fish, insects, industries and workers from Pennsylvania history".
+Mercer produced 16000 sqft of tile, which includes 420 mosaics depicting the "principal animals, birds, fishes, and insects native in the State, as well as the leading industries and occupations of the people".
 The interiors of the rotunda and the dome are inscribed with a quote from William Penn made upon the foundation of the Commonwealth of Pennsylvania:

 There may be room there for such a holy experiment.
 For the nations want a precedent.
 And my God will make it the seed of a nation.
 That an example may be set up to the nations.
 That we may do the thing that is truly wise and just.